X

 Madhur Rathi

-Arun Aradhya
+Arun Aradhye

-When we look at the total part we have developed for exports and for domestic.
-So the total is 51 parts and the total volume that looking at is almost 30 crores over a period of one and half years.
-The items which are already developed which have been approved since for one or the other reason in European countries some of the projects have been postponed by that customer.
-And that’s why we were looking at this business to start our production eyes by the end of this quarter.
-By end of this year, last quarter it is postponed to some extent.
+You see, when we look at the quarter part, we have developed for exports and for domestic.
+So, they’re totally 51 parts.
+And the total volumes that are looking at is almost INR30 crores over a period of one-and-a-half years, the items which are already developed, which have been approved since for one or the other reason in European countries, some of the projects have been postponed by that customer.
+And that’s why we were looking at this business to start our productionize by the end of this quarter — by end of this year last quarter.
+It is postponed to some extent and maybe that will be productionize during the entire next year.

 Madhur Rathi

-Arun Aradhya
+Arun Aradhye

 Madhur Rathi

-Arun Aradhya
+Arun Aradhye

-Arun Aradhya
+Arun Aradhye

-So we are very much thankful for the investor community as well as to our all stakeholders and our customers, bankers, everybody including Menon.
-Captify you see.
-Captify Our P and ir they are excellently doing well.
+So we are very much thankful for the investor community as well as to our all stakeholders and our customers, bankers, everybody, including Menon.
+Kaptify, you see, Kaptify our P&R. They are excellently doing well.
 They are having very well coordination with all the investor community.
 And I look forward for more and more investors to come here and see the facilities so that they can appreciate and spread a word of appreciation amongst all the community across the country.
-So I will be very thankful if they come and visit the factories.

-I request captify to arrange so it visits in future as well as during this quarter as well.
-So that will be very happy to welcome all of you.
-Thank you very much again and wish you again a very happy and prosperous new year.
+So, I will be very thankful, if they come and visit the factories.
+I request Kaptify to arrange such visits in the future as well as during this quarter as well.
+So, that will be very happy to welcome all of you.
+Thank you very much again, and wish you again a very happy and prosperous New Year.

 Thank you, sir.
-Thank you to the management team and thank you to all the participants for joining on this call.
+Thank you to the management team, and thank you to all the participants for joining on this call.
 This brings us to the end of this conference call.
 Thank you.

-Arun Aradhya
+Arun Aradhye

 Related Post